RafaelFavetta/RafaelFavetta/README.md

 I also have a side project:

-- **Student Registration System (CRUD)**: A student registration system developed as part of a technical course.
+- [**Thurma**](https://github.com/MatheusMaiaRangel/thurma): A student registration system developed as part of a technical course.
 It handles up to 40 attributes per student and was a great opportunity to enhance my PHP and MySQL skills.

 ## Contact